-This letter also depicts Andrea's experimentation with the letter 'a'.
-It includes the small letter 'a', the capital 'A', an alternative small letter form, '@', and the Germanic vowel, 'ä'.
-While she is clearly experimenting with spelling (e.g. of Loes's name), I would argue that it is also the aesthetic potential of the letter that has caught her attention.
+This letter also depicts Andrea's experimentation with the letter, 'a'.
+It includes the small letter, 'a', the capital 'A', an alternative small letter form, '@' and the Germanic vowel, 'ä'.
+While she is clearly experimenting with spelling (e.g. of Loes's name), I would argue that it is also the aesthetic potential of the letter which has caught her attention.
 The letters are not simply symbols to represent sounds, but forms to be decorated and embellished in different ways.
 It is the same appreciation of the decorative nature of the letter which, I would suggest, stimulated her early engagement with the dotted 'i' and the multi-barred 'E'.
-Kress (1997:97) makes a similar argument when he asserts:
+Kress makes a similar argument when he argues:

-For children, alphabetic writing is clearly multimodal: it is blocks of print; letter shapes; media - such as newspapers, birthday cards, books; genres; it is an aesthetic object which can be used in design; a medium of meaning; a drawing of sound; and so on.
+For children, alphabetic writing is clearly multimodal: it is blocks of print; letter shapes; media - such as newspapers, birthday cards, books; genres; it is an aesthetic object which can be used in design; a medium of meaning; a drawing of sound; and so on (1997:97).

-The final example of Andrea's drawings, Figure 10, represents the first written narrative in the collection.
+The last example of Andrea's drawings, Figure 10, represents the first written narrative in the collection.
 It shows a picture of three birds, one sitting on a nest while two more sing on the branch of the tree.
-She first wrote the narrative in German, and then (very accurately) translated it into English on the same day at my request (see Figure 11).
+The narrative was written first in German, and then translated by her (very accurately) into English on the same day at my request (see Figure 11).